5 Cool Cat Facts You Didn’t Know

-Felines are also known for using different voices to manipulate their owners into giving them what they want.
-As a cat owner, you probably know when your cat wants to play versus when he is begging for food, simply based upon the sound of his voice.
+Felines are also known for using various voices to manipulate their owners into giving them what they want.
+As a cat owner, you might know when your cat wants to play versus when he is begging for food, simply based upon the sound of his voice.
 Clever, huh?

-Cats have the ability to swallow chunks of food without chewing on it, and their bodies will digest the food just fine.
-This explains why you find whole pieces of meat on the floor when your cat throws up.
+Cats have the ability to swallow chunks of food without chewing it, and their bodies will digest the food just fine.
+This explains why you might find whole pieces of meat or dry food on the floor when your cat throws up.
 Rest assured that this is normal feline behavior, even though it doesn’t make much sense to humans.